OCA/server-backend/group_backend/README.rst

 Limitations
 ~~~~~~~~~~~

-As the time of writing Odoo use `has_group("base.group_user")` to gives the
+At the time of writing, Odoo uses `has_group("base.group_user")` to give the
 backend access.
 This module is only overloading that method to try if user is in the
 `group_backend.group_backend` group (in case of `base.group_user`
 is requested and return `False`) to let access to the odoo backend.

-This avoid to overwrite a lot of overwrite in different controllers from
+This avoids to write a lot of overwrite in different controllers from
 different modules ('portal', 'web', 'base', 'website') with hard coded statements
 that check if user is part of the `base.group_user` group.